asrafulashiq/hamnet/README.md

 ### Training

-To run HAM-Net on *Thumos14* dataset:
+To train HAM-Net on *Thumos14* dataset:

 ```python